11 of the Most Expensive Typos in the World

 The epic international airfare

 In 2006, Alitalia Airlines mistakenly listed a deal on flights from Toronto to Cyprus for a scant $39.
-They meant to say “$3,900,” but by the time the error could be corrected some 2,000 passengers had already booked flights at the epicly low rate.
+They meant to say “$3,900,” but by the time the error could be corrected some 2,000 passengers had already booked flights at the epic low rate.
 Fearing the fallout of canceling those tickets, Alitalia decided to let their customers get away with the bargain —costing the company more than $7 million in losses.
 If these typos make you giggle, you’ll also love these 20 grammar jokes only word nerds will understand.

 Cost of blunder: $7 million

 The map of lies

 The New York City subway system is not exactly celebrated for its precision as of late, but the Metropolitan Transit Authority (MTA) may have suffered its most embarrassing blunder in 2013.
 The MTA printed about 80,000 new subway maps that March to inform riders that the minimum balance on pay-per-ride cards had been increased from $4.50 to $5.00.
 Unfortunately, someone forgot to type that.
 All $250,000 worth of maps stated the new pay-per-ride price was… still $4.50.
-MTA scrambled to retrieve as many of the faulty maps as possible, and was forced to reprint the entire run.
+MTA scrambled to retrieve as many of the faulty maps as possible and was forced to reprint the entire run.
 Don’t miss these 12 grammatical errors even smart people make.